Bjorn-Borg/store_front/README.md

 npm run lint
 ```

-It will check for typos and code syntax warnings and actual errors and will stop the commit in two scenarios:
+It will check for typos, code syntax warnings and actual errors.
+It will stop the commit with code 1 in two scenarios:

 - There are errors
 - There are more than 10 warnings